Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 All your inputs will be automatically recorded into `log.txt`.

 # Usage
 In general all you have to do is execute `main.py`.
-But you have know aware of the following options:
+But you have got to be aware of the following options:
 <pre>
 Usage: main.py [options]